Magic-angle semimetals: Results

-\textit{Wannier functions, Hubbard model.}---We now turn to the interparticle interaction term $\hat U$ in the Hamiltonian in Eq.~\eqref{eqn:genH}.
+So far, our analysis regarded non-interacting magic-angle semimetals in the strict incommensurate limit.
+We now turn to the interparticle interaction term $\hat U$ in the Hamiltonian in Eq.~\eqref{eqn:genH} in commensurate superlattices.
 In order to illustrate how the appearance of flatbands enhances correlations, we construct a series of emergent Hubbard models near the magic-angle transition for Eq.~\eqref{eq:H0} at $\phi_\mu = \pi/2$ supplemented by

 with $n_{{\bf r} \sigma}=c_{{\bf r} \sigma}^{\dag}c_{{\bf r} \sigma}$.
 In contrast to the previous discussion, we take commensurate approximations in order to build translationally invariant Hubbard models.
 In particular, we still use the rational approximants $Q_n = 2\pi F_{n-2}/F_n$, only now we take the size of the system $L = m F_n$ for some integer $m$, effectively taking the thermodynamic limit in $L$ before the limit of quasiperiodicity $Q_n \rightarrow Q$.
 This is reminiscent of moir\'e lattices used to model TBG, and similarly, we can unambiguously define a supercell of size $\ell = F_n$ and isolate bands in $k$-space.
-In particular, these bands are intimately related to the hierarchy of minibands derived with perturbation theory: when $\ell = F_{3a + b}$ for integers $a$ and $b=1,2$, the gap for the lowest $|E|$ band opens at order $F_{3a}/2$ in perturbation theory \cite{SuppMat} (for $\ell = F_{3a}$, the Dirac nodes gap at order $F_{3a}/2$).
-This allows us to systematically study each miniband opening.